Skip to content

 Invesco sponsors the popular Invesco Solar ETF (TAN) that invests exclusively in solar energy companies around the world.
 TAN has grown steadily over the past ten years, following the growth of demand for investment in renewable energy.

-Investing in the stock of Invesco provides you the benefit not just of the surge in the solar investment through their funds but even the performance of their overall business, including a diversified series of asset management activities.
+Investing in Invesco stock lets you benefit not just from the surge in solar-focused funds like TAN, but also from the broader performance of their diversified asset management business, including a diversified series of asset management activities.

 Data Source: